mantidproject/mantid/docs/source/release/v3.11.0/indirect_inelastic.rst

 Improvements
 ------------
 - The *S(Q, W)* interface now automatically replaces NaN values with 0.
+- EISF is now generated when performing a Single Fit, with a delta function, in the ConvFit interface.

 Bugfixes
 --------
 - ElasticWindowMultiple now correctly normalizes by the lowest temperature - rather than the first one.
+- A number of Python indirect algorithms that use :py:obj:`mantid.kernel.MaterialBuilder` allowed setting the mass density for a material.
+The density was set incorrectly where the chemical formula had more than one atom, this is now fixed.
 - An issue has been fixed in :ref:`algm-IndirectILLEnergyTransfer` when handling the data with mirror sense, that have shifted 0 monitor counts in the left and right wings.
 This was causing the left and right workspaces to have different x-axis binning and to fail to sum during the unmirroring step.
 - An issue has been fixed in :ref:`algm-IndirectILLReductionFWS` when the scaling of the data after vanadium calibration was not applied.